msyamkumar/cs220-f21-projects/lab-p2/README.md

 From shell mode (make sure you've exited Python from before!), type `idle laugh.py`.
 This will normally open up a file named `laugh.py` in the idle editor, but in this case it will create a new empty file named `laugh.py` since one doesn't already exist.

+If you are using MacOS, try the command `idle3 laugh.py`

-**Warning**: If you are using MacOS 10.6 or later, this command may not work.
-In that case, directly open IDLE from `Finder` and save the new file as `laugh.py`.
+**Warning**: If you are using MacOS and `idle3 laugh.py` command did not work, then directly open IDLE from `Finder` and save the new file as `laugh.py`.

 Paste the following